kevinsala/multicore-architecture/test/README.md

 ### Known issues
  - If you get the error `vpi_get: unknown property`, download and compile the latest version of GHDL from sources (https://github.com/tgingold/ghdl.git)

- - Sometimes, after updating `memory_boot`, the validator fails (it detects errors in memory where the instructions are loaded).
-Simply run again the validator and it will work.